casualGamer-dev/Nuon/doc/HACKING/GettingStarted.md

          will be able to pick up the unfinished portion.

     Congratulations!
-You have now written your first patch, and gotten it integrated into mainline Tor.
+You have now written your first patch, and gotten it integrated into mainline Nuon.